-- A. ASSIGNMENT OR SUBCONTRACTING: No contractual rights, interest, or obligation shall be assigned, delegated, or subcontracted by the Performing Agency without prior written permission of THECB.
+- A. ASSIGNMENT OR SUBCONTRACTING: No contractual rights, interest, or obligation shall be assigned, delegated, or subcontracted by the Performing Agency without prior written permission of THECB's Program Manager.
 Any attempted assignment, delegation, or subcontract by the Performing Agency shall be wholly void and ineffective for all purposes unless made in conformity with this section.
-No assignment, delegation, or subcontract shall relieve the Performing Agency of any obligation or responsibility under this Contract. - B. DISPUTE RESOLUTION: The dispute resolution process provided for in Texas Government Code, Chapter 771 (the Interagency Cooperation Act) shall be used by THECB and the Performing Agency to attempt to resolve any claim for breach of contract. - C. TERMINATION: THECB may terminate this Contract in accordance with the following: - 1.
-Convenience THECB may terminate this Contract for convenience upon thirty (30) days written notice to the Performing Agency. - 2.
-Cause Either Party may terminate the Contract immediately, either in whole or in part, upon notice to the breaching Party, or at such later date as the terminating Party may establish in such notice, upon the occurrence of any material breach, including failure to perform any or all of the Services under this Contract within the time specified, or, if applicable, any extension thereof.
-The terminating Party will provide an opportunity for consultation with the breaching Party prior to termination. - 3.
-Interpretation THECB may terminate this Contract immediately upon notice to Performing Agency in the event federal or state law is enacted, amended, or judicially interpreted so as to render continued fulfillment of the Contract, on the part of THECB, wholly unreasonable or impossible.
-THECB reserves the right, at its sole discretion, to unilaterally amend this Contract throughout the Contract Term to incorporate any modifications necessary for THECB's compliance, as an agency of the state of Texas, with all applicable state and federal laws, rules, regulations, requirements, and guidelines.
+No assignment, delegation, or subcontract shall relieve the Performing Agency of any obligation or responsibility under this Contract. - B. DISPUTE RESOLUTION: The dispute resolution process provided for in Texas Government Code, Chapter 771 (the Interagency Cooperation Act) shall be used by THECB and the Performing Agency to attempt to resolve any claim for breach of contract. - C. TERMINATION: THECB may terminate this Contract in accordance with the following: - Convenience THECB may terminate this Contract for convenience upon thirty (30) days written notice to the Performing Agency.